 No form of headgear is allowed in the Clubhouse (including through the 19th or main lounges) apart from the changing rooms, professional’s shop and the front and rear lobbies.

 No golf equipment is allowed in the Clubhouse apart from the changing rooms and access thereto through the front and rear lobbies.

 We provide free WiFi so that you can use smartphones, laptops, iPads, tablets, etc around the Clubhouse.
 Please keep all devices silent so that they do not cause distraction or upset to your fellow members, guests and visitors.

 Telephone calls may be made in the foyer or on the Car Park side of the Clubhouse but please have phones switched to silent / vibrate at all times (both on the course and within the clubhouse).
+Making or accepting phone calls on the patio is not accepted.
 Calls on the course should be limited to emergencies only.